MUTUAL INSURANCE AND THIRD-PARTY PAYMENT

-If you meet insurability requirements, and provided that we are in possession of correct information on your private health insurance, Europe Hospitals provides the option of co-payment, i.e. the part reimbursed by your private health insurance is sent directly to them so that you only have to pay your part.
+If your insurance cover is in order, and provided we have your correct health insurance details, the Europe Hospitals practice "Tiers-Payant" (third-party payment), i.e. the part reimbursed by your health insurance company is sent directly to it, so you only have to pay us your share.

 Unless otherwise agreed upon, the invoices are payable in cash, to the account provided and by means of the attached transfer forms.